Vito Cozzoli

 Vito Cozzoli (born 1964, in Bari, Italy) is an Italian business executive.
-He has been president and chief executive officer of Sport e Salute S.p.A. since March 2020.
+He has been chief executive officer of Autostrade dello Stato since April 2024.
+Previously, he served as president and CEO of Sport and Salute S.p.A. from March 2020 to August 2023.

 Biography

 Vito Cozzoli obtained his Law degree from the La Sapienza University of Rome in 1988.
 His thesis was completed under the guidance of Professor Leopoldo Elia.
 In 1991, he succeeded in the public competition for the position of Parliamentary Official in the general professional category at the Chamber of Deputies.
 In 1992, he obtained his legal qualification from the Rome Bar Association and was registered in the Special List of Lawyers of the Chamber of Deputies.
 Subsequently, he commenced his professional career in the Chamber as a Parliamentary Official, where he contributed to various Commissions, including Constitutional Affairs, Transport, Post and Telecommunications, Justice, and Finance.

 Since 1999, Vito Cozzoli has served as the Chief Service Official for the Secretary General, Ugo Zampetti.
 In 2006, he was appointed as Head of the Office of the Legal Counsel.
 Additionally, from 2014 to 2016, he held the position of Head of Cabinet of the Minister of Economic Development.
 Following his role as Head of the Security Service upon returning to work in the Chamber of Deputies, he was once again appointed as the Head of Cabinet for both the Minister of Economic Development and the Minister of Labor and Welfare Policies in 2018.

 In 2020, Vito Cozzoli assumed the position of President and chief executive officer of Sport e Salute S.p.A., an Italian public company dedicated to the development and promotion of sports and healthy lifestyles.
 The company is also responsible for organizing major sporting events at the Foro Italico and the Stadio Olimpico in Rome.
 During his tenure, he spearheaded numerous socially impactful initiatives, including the Scuola Attiva, Sport di Tutti Quartieri, Inclusione, Carceri e Parchi, and Spazi Civici - Play District projects, contributing to Italy's rise as one of the least sedentary countries in Europe by 2023, compared to the data recorded in 2019.